frankpicon/PenChecksAtm/Readme.md

-# 🏧 ATM Microservice — .NET 8 API + Angular 20 Frontend
+# 🏧 PenChecks ATM Microservice — .NET 8 API + Angular 20 Frontend
+This is the PenChecks ATM Application Coding Exercise.

-A modern CQRS-styled ATM simulation platform built with:
+This application is a modern CQRS-styled ATM simulation platform built with:
 - **Backend:** ASP.NET Core 8 Web API
 - **Frontend:** Angular 20 (standalone, Vite, SASS)
-- **Database:** EF Core (InMemory or SQL Server)
+- **Database:** EF Core (InMemory)
-- **Architecture:** Clean Architecture / Microservice ready
+- **Architecture:** Clean Architecture / Microservice + Micro Frontend ready
 ------------------------------------

+### ⚙️ Requirements
+- Create a web-based ATM interface that supports:
+- - Deposit funds to an account
+- - Withdraw funds from an account
+- - Transfer funds between two accounts
+- The application should track account balances and transaction history
+- Single-user application (no authentication required)

 ### 🚀 Quick Setup and Run

 ### 1. First Run the API